NurazimRoizan/NurazimRoizan.github.io/_pages/cv.md

 in computer science with applications in areas such as network analysis and pattern recognition.

 * Software Hut
-  * Participated in this group project focused on engineering a real software system for a client in a competitive environment, gaining practical experience in the full software development lifecycle.
+  * Developed a client-facing web application with Ruby on Rails as part of a competitive group project.
+The platform was designed to facilitate the online sale of train parts and spares, showcasing the ability to engineer a functional software system from conception to delivery.
-  * Collaborated with a team to analyse client needs and agree on a software requirement specification, applying an agile methodology to develop a solution that met those requirements.
+  * Collaborated with the team and client to define software requirements, develop a solution, and apply agile principles throughout the full software development lifecycle.

 * Research Paper - COM3109
-  * Kyber ALgorithm
+  * Researched and documented the CRYSTALS-Kyber (ML-KEM) algorithm, a lattice-based Post-Quantum Cryptography solution.
+The paper covers the quantum threat to current cryptography, the algorithm's operational mechanics, and its security profile as a NIST standard.

 * Engineering You’re Hired (EYH)
+  * Collaborated within a multi-disciplinary, multi-cultural team to address a complex engineering challenge.
+This culminated in a conceptual design for a Smart Office, proposing technological solutions to improve environmental sustainability and employee health.
-  * Participated in this one-week program designed to develop academic, transferable, and employability skills through a multi-disciplinary group project, aligned with the Engineering Council Standards (AHEP).
+  * The intensive, week-long program provided a framework to apply transferable skills in project planning, problem-solving, and teamwork, in line with Engineering Council standards (AHEP).

 * Global Engineering Challenge (GEC)
-  * In 2023, the program focused on the Govan district of Glasgow, Scotland, where our team tackled the challenge of repurposing old buildings and derelict land for social and community benefit.
+  * Led a multi-disciplinary team in a week-long challenge to address the repurposing of derelict land and historic buildings in Govan, Glasgow.
+Developed a conceptual design to create multi-use spaces that provided significant social and community benefits.
+This intensive program developed critical transferable skills for real-life engineering projects.

 ---
 # &nbsp;&nbsp;&nbsp;Work Experience